mayur1gawande/Data-Science-Projects/README.md

 # 📊 Data Science Projects

 A curated collection of hands-on data science and machine learning projects.
-Each folder contains a complete project with code, notebooks, datasets (or links), and detailed documentation.
+Each folder contains a complete project with code, notebooks, datasets (or links).

 ---